-When working with a circle you will need to remember that you need to create ease in the decoration so when you turn your cushion the right way the decoration lays flat.
+When working with a circle you will need to remember that you need to create ease in the decoration so when you turn your kids floor cushion the right way the decoration lays flat.
 When pinning on the decoration create small folds or ripples to alleviate the pull when turned through.
 Sew the decoration into place before adding the other layer of fabric.
 Remember to pin your decoration on the right side of the fabric with the edge lining up to the fabric edge.

 Stuffing And Sewing Up

-To stuff the cushions I used and old pillow or you can buy stuffing from Amazon for £5.99 for 250g or Hobbycraft for £3.50 for 250g.
+To stuff the kids floor cushions I used and old pillow or you can buy stuffing from Amazon for £5.99 for 250g or Hobbycraft for £3.50 for 250g.
 Those are just 2 places you can get the filling that’st thats an example of what you could pay.
-Stuff the cushion through the gap, you can stuff it as much as you want.
+Stuff the kids floor cushions through the gap, you can stuff it as much as you want.
 I left mine quite light and not too full as I didn’t want them to be too high to sit on.
 Fold in the remaining seam allowance within the gap and pin together.
 Sew shut with a slip stitch and place a button in the centre and sew into place.